Accton: Recognition

+The New York Times follows some stories about this company.

 CSIRO patent issues

 The Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) holds the patent to a component of the IEEE 802.11n standard.
 This component is also part of other protocols marketed under the Wi-Fi trademark.
 The IEEE requested from the CSIRO a Letter of Assurance that no lawsuits would be filed for anyone implementing the standard.
 In September 2007, CSIRO responded that they would not be able to comply with this request since litigation was involved.

 In April 2009, it was revealed that CSIRO reached a settlement with 14 companies including Accton plus other major technology companies —Hewlett-Packard, Asus, Intel, Dell, Toshiba, Netgear, D-Link, Belkin, SMC Networks, 3Com, Buffalo Technology, Microsoft, and Nintendo — on the condition that CSIRO did not broadcast the resolution.